domerin0/neural-chatbot/README.md

 ### Results

 So far using a Titan X, after about 12 hours of training, it achieves a perplexity of ~30 on a 'relatively small' network.
-Results with human test so far haven't been too great, I am trying to find the right set of parameters to get something 'ok', that can be trained in 24 hours or less on my GPU.
-Reults will be added here when found.
+Results with human testing so far haven't been too great.
+I am trying to find the right set of parameters to get something 'ok', that can be trained in 24 hours or less on my GPU.
+Results will be added here when found.

 ### Future Features

--Automatic bucket selection and making it easier to change bucket sizes -Automatic download and preparation of an existing conversational dataset
+-Automatic bucket selection <s>and making it easier to change bucket sizes</s>

+-Automatic download and preparation of an existing conversational dataset